 We are open by appointment only.
 No walk-ins, please.
-Schedule an appointment here.

 Please Arrive Early — Plan to arrive at the clinic at least 20 minutes prior to your appointment to fill out the appropriate health and permission forms.
-Alternatively, you may download the appropriate forms (Word 2010 format) and print them at home.
+Alternatively, you may download the appropriate forms (PDF and Word 2010 format) and print them at home.
 Please bring the completed forms with you at the time of your initial assessment visit.
 These forms must be on file prior to the initial assessment.
 If you choose not to download these forms at home, you’ll have the opportunity to fill them out by hand when you arrive for your appointment.

 Be sure to note on the diagram any scars you may have, no matter how small or how old they may be!

 Please Bring Diagnostic Information — All first-time patients will have an in-person interview with the therapist.
 During this time, you have the opportunity to discuss your musculoskeletal health concerns, treatment goals, health history, and any referral matters.
-If you have any diagnostic information relevant to your visit such as radiology reports, X-rays, CT scans, MRI or MRE imaging, EMG results, prescription, physical therapy protocols currently or recently followed, etc., please bring them with you or ask your physician to forward them to us prior to your appointment.
+If you have any diagnostic information relevant to your visit such as radiology reports, X-rays, CT scans, MRI or MRE imaging, EMG results, prescription, physical therapy protocols currently or recently followed, etc., please bring them with you or ask your physician to forward them to us via fax or regular mail prior to your appointment.
 Please do not forward private or personal information via email as that method is not secure.

 Assessments — Most patients will then undergo an assessment process.
 The therapist will have the patient go through a variety of postures and movements to assess function, range of motion limitations, muscle and fascia tonicity, test specific pain patterns, etc. Nerve communication between the motor control center of your brain and muscle patterns may also be checked.
 This is looking for dysfunctional neural compensation patterns which may have led to muscle pain, restriction, or other dysfunction.